bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

-#  [Learning Bitmark / Quick start] - Simple solution for node setup
+#  [ Learning Bitmark / Quick start ] - Simple solution for node setup

-### Start your bitmark-node
+## Start your bitmark node

-This section will quide you to start a bitmark docker node.
-The **docker** node, also called **bitmark-node**, is a bitmark full-node.
-A full-node can generate blocks, mine the blocks and do verification of payments.
+A user can run a bitmark node in several ways.
+This section will guide you to start a bitmark node using docker container.
+Inside a bitmark node docker container, there are bitmarkd, recorderd, payment system and a user interface to control and monitor services.

-### Assumptions
-+ [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed in your system
+## Prerequisites

 + [docker](https://docs.docker.com/install/) is installed in your system
     +  Windows user run docker on Hyper-V
 + you [log in](https://docs.docker.com/engine/reference/commandline/login/) your docker with [docker hub]((https://hub.docker.com/)) account
 + you have and know your **public IP** address
-+ If you are behind a firewall, you know how to setup a **port-forwarding**
-+ you have **a bitcoin and a litecoin address** for recieving mining reward
++ you have **a bitcoin and a litecoin address** for receiving mining reward
++ you may need to setup your network, ie. port forwarding, in order to allow other bitmark nodes to communicate with your bitmark node.

 ## Installation